Feathered Friends Swallow 20 YF Review

 This bag comes with a simpler drawstring stuff sack.
 Although this sack weighs just an ounce, it's not effective at compressing the bag to its minimum volume.
 Using an after-market compression sack, we measured its minimum volume at 8.5 liters.
 This is toward the upper end of our 3-season backpacking sleeping bag category, but much better when you factor in the bag's substantial warmth.
 Its 8.5-liter packed size is also much smaller than most backpacking sleeping bags in the budget category.

 The big advantage in versatility most high-end down bags like the Swallow share is their continuous horizontal baffles.
-This means that their down insulation is contained with fabric tubes, or baffles, that are perpendicular to the length of the bag and uninterrupted.
+This means that their down insulation is contained with fabric tubes, or baffles, that are perpendicular to the length of the bag and uninterrupted by any stitches.
 With this kind of construction, you can move feathers from the top to the underside of the bag to adjust the amount of insulation covering your body.
 After some practice, it's possible to calibrate the warmth to match conditions.

 Until you have that dialed in, the Swallow also has a full-length zipper for venting excess heat.
 This long zipper also lets you open the bag fully for sharing as a quilt.

 Features and Design

 This is a pretty basic mummy bag that doesn't include a stash pocket or neck baffle.
 Of the few features that it does have, the one that we absolutely love is the zipper.
-Like the other Western Mountaineering and Feathered Friends bags, there's a strip on flexible plastic inside the fabric next to the zipper.
+Like other Feathered Friends bags, there's a strip of flexible plastic inside the fabric next to the zipper.
 This gives that fabric important stiffness that keeps it away from the zipper's teeth.